 Kenya must now fight the battle of their lives on Monday against wounded Senegalese Lions to have a strong case for a knockout slot.

-By the 13th minute Kenya had conceded a foul, dangerous one at the edge of the box, but luckily it didn’t cause more harm.
+By the 13th minute Kenya had conceded a foul, a dangerous one at the edge of the box but luckily it didn’t cause more harm.

 Marcelo, deployed as a left winger was busy at his work station with several runs forward but most of his crosses were erratic moreso in the first 15 minutes.